JvoProgramming/CS170_Feature_Selection/Part_3_Feature_Selection/README.md

 Large Dataset (Has 1000 instances, and 40 features)

 The application outputs will prompt you for different options.
 Press the corresponding number and press enter.

+If you want to use a different dataset, drag it to this directory and change the .txt values located within main.cpp on line 28 and 31